 Krista McQueeney, Ph.D.

-Dr. McQueeney’s research and teaching interests center on intersectionality, the mass media, and domestic violence.
-She has published articles in academic journals such as Social Problems, Journal of Contemporary Ethnography, Journal of Prison Education and Reentry, and Violence against Women.
+Krista McQueeney’s research and teaching interests center on intersectionality, the mass media, and domestic violence.
+She has published articles in academic journals such as Social Problems, the Journal of Contemporary Ethnography, the Journal of Prison Education and Reentry and Violence Against Women.